Signed in as:

 These parks are their home...where they raise their young and do their best to thrive in a world being slowly taken over by humans.
 Please be considerate of them.

 Within these parks, all living organisms are protected from human interaction.
 That includes fish, crabs, shellfish, and all other marine and terrestrial animals.
 Please follow a hands-off policy.
 Leave the fish, clams, and crabs for the wildlife.
+We do allow limited personal foraging of plants, so please refer to those details below.

 Branches, driftwood, sand, rocks, shells...they all make up the ecosystem in these parks.
 By removing "treasures" from our parks and beaches, you are removing someone's home, building material, or barricade from the elements.
 Please don't collect anything from our parks.